-A 3-day weekend shopping trip focused on outdoor shopping centers, villages and outlets is as easy as starting your car – and checking your credit card limits.
-Going on a shopping spree at varied options from the Triangle to High Point, Huntersville, Charlotte and Asheville can make any shopaholic happier than Imelda Marcos in a shoe store.
+A three-day shopping trip focused on outdoor shopping centers, villages and outlets is as easy as starting your car – and checking your credit card limits.
+Going on a shopping spree at varied options from the Triangle to High Point, Huntersville, Charlotte and Asheville can put a smile on any shopaholic's face.

 Before you head out on your shopping adventure, be sure to visit the websites of your destinations, where popular loyalty programs and other shopper clubs can lead to discounts, sales, special events and more.